A Stem Cell Niche, Notch Signaling, and Regulation of a Stem Cell Pool

 FBF (fem-3 binding factor) is a founding member of the conserved PUF (Pumilio and FBF) family of sequence-specific RNA-binding proteins.
 To maintain stem cells, FBF represses a battery of >1,000 mRNAs, many of which encode proteins regulating differentiation (Figure 2B).
 About 15 such mRNAs were discovered as candidates, and the rest were found genomically.
 One class of FBF target mRNAs encodes components of the meiotic program, including both master regulators of meiotic entry and meiotic cell cycle machinery.
 Another class encodes regulators of germ cell differentiation as either sperm or egg, and yet another class encodes more general differentiation regulators (e.g., mpk-1, the nematode homolog of ERK/MAP kinase).
 Most FBF analyses have been done in collaboration with Marvin Wickens (University of Wisconsin–Madison).

 The FBF role in stem cell maintenance is broadly conserved, as are many of its target mRNAs.
-PUF proteins maintain GSCs in fruit flies, and they maintain neoblasts in planaria.
-PUF proteins are also present and functional in vertebrate stem cells, including human embryonic stem cells, but their role in vertebrate stem cell maintenance has not yet been tested.
+PUF proteins maintain GSCs in fruit flies, and in planaria, and they maintain neoblasts, stem cells used for tissue maintenance and regeneration.
+PUF proteins are also present and functional in vertebrate stem cells, including human embryonic stem cells, but their role in vertebrate stem cells has not yet been tested.
 A comparison of FBF target mRNAs to targets of its human counterparts, which are called PUM, reveals hundreds of shared mRNAs, including those in the core nematode network (Figure 2A and 2B).
 The mRNA encoding ERK MAP kinase was validated as a conserved PUF target in nematodes and human embryonic stem cells (collaboration with Dr. Jamie Thomson [University of Wisconsin–Madison]).
 The target mRNAs shared by nematode FBF and human PUM encode key regulators of cell death (e.g., CED-4), aging (e.g., DAF-16/FOXO), and numerous canonical signaling pathways (e.g., Ras/MAPK, NFκB, Notch, and PI3/Akt) (Figure 2B).
 Therefore, not only are PUF proteins conserved, but their regulatory relationships may also be ancient.

-PUF Proteins Can Repress mRNAs Via Two Conserved Molecular Mechanisms
+PUF Proteins Repress mRNAs Via Conserved Molecular Mechanisms

 The major idea emerging from our FBF work is that PUF proteins maintain stem cells as broad-spectrum mRNA repressors of differentiation.
 A challenge for the future is to learn whether the distinct PUF molecular mechanisms play specific roles within stem cells.
 An attractive model is that PUF repression uses these mechanisms in many organisms, perhaps in many tissues, to complement use of transcriptional regulators for stem cell and progenitor cell control.